andre-fuzi/netshoes-front-end/README.md

 npm install
 ```

-## For Debugging
+## Code Inspection

-After installing the packages, run the command bellow for debugging proposes on DevTools (not minified)
+After installing the packages, run the command bellow for inspection proposes on DevTools (not minified code)

 ```bash
 npm start
 ```
+And open index.html file

 ## Static Server